MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2016/servicepack1-cumulativeupdate9.md

 <details>
 <summary><b>Language support</b></summary>

-- SQL Server Cumulative Updates are currently multilingual.
+SQL Server Cumulative Updates are currently multilingual.
 Therefore, this cumulative update package isn't specific to one language.
 It applies to all supported languages.

-- The "Download the latest cumulative update package for Microsoft SQL Server 2014 now" form displays the languages for which the update package is available.
-If you don't see your language, that's because a cumulative update package isn't available for specifically for that language and the ENU download applies to all languages.

 </details>

 <details>
 <summary><b>Components (features) updated</b></summary>

-One cumulative update package includes all the component packages.
-However, the cumulative update package updates only those components that are installed on the system.
+One Cumulative Update package includes all available updates for ALL SQL Server 2016 components (features).
+However, the cumulative update package updates only those components that are currently installed on the SQL Server instance you select to be serviced.
+If a SQL Server feature (e.g. Analysis Services) is added to the instance after this CU is applied, you must re-apply this CU to update the new feature to this CU.

 </details>